bionicrm/recursive-tree/README.md

 # recursive-tree
 A recursive tree Swing program.

-Written for AP CS (Java) programming assignment.
+Written for an AP CS (Java) programming assignment.